 There are no hard and fast rules when it comes to sleep and illness.
 Healthy individuals are recommended 6-8 hours per night, so you should aim for at least this amount.

-If you are suffering from influenza (as opposed to the common cold), you’ll probably need quite a lot more than 8 hours sleep.
+If you are suffering from influenza (as opposed to the common cold), you’ll probably need quite a lot more than 8 hours of sleep.
 According to the authors of ‘The Science of Sleep’ people suffering from a bad case of the flu often sleep for 12 hours at a time.

 When you’re ill, you might find yourself napping throughout the day.
 There’s nothing wrong with napping.
 However, if you can sleep for at least 4 hours at a time, you’re more likely to get the ‘restorative’ benefits of sleep.
 If you’re struggling to ‘sleep through’ at night, try limiting your daytime naps so that you can get better quality sleep at night.